DATA-606-FALL-2022/DATA606_abhinav/proposal_draft.md

 What is your issue of interest (provide sufficient background information)?

 I find myself drawn to medical issues that data science can help solve.
-The topic "Alzheimer's prediction" caught my attention as I searched through many issue statements such as breast cancer detection and skin cancer detection, among others.
+The topic "Alzheimer's prediction using MRI images" caught my attention as I searched through many issue statements such as breast cancer detection and skin cancer detection, among others.

 Why is this issue important to you and/or to others?